 Please view our new patient welcome video to orient yourself to our program and process.

 Verify that weight loss surgery is a 'covered benefit' and is not a plan exclusion.
+Call your insurance company to ask them these questions (PDF).

 Ask your insurance company if the following procedures are covered at MUSC Health by your insurance plan: